Description of the Remote Desktop Protocol 8.0 update for Windows 7 SP1 and Windows Server 2008 R2 SP1

 • Support for Nested Sessions

-RDP 8.0 supports running a Remote Desktop Connection session within another Remote Desktop Connection session for specific scenarios.
+In certain specific situations, RDP 8.0 supports running a Remote Desktop Connection session within another Remote Desktop Connection session.

-2754550 Running a Remote Desktop Connection session within another Remote Desktop Connection session is supported with Remote Desktop Protocol 8.0 for specific scenarios
+For more information, see Running a Remote Desktop Connection session within another Remote Desktop Connection session in RDP 8.0.

 Known issues with the RDP 8.0 update